Skip to main content

 Image from Koen Smilde

 The Westeinderplassen (Westeinder Lakes) just outside of Aalsmeer offer plenty of watersports, from swimming to sailing lessons and boat rentals.
 The region is famous for its horticultural industry, and the small islands around this sprawling lake complex still grow strawberries and lilacs – just as they did long ago.
-Book an organised boat tour by Westerinder Rondvaart.
+Book an organised boat tour by Westeinder Rondvaart.
 During this fascinating 1-hour cruise, a knowledgeable skipper will float you through a network of channels teeming with local plant and wildlife.